-On May 7, 2018, we announced we had closed a US\$30 million senior secured loan (the "Third Eye Loan") with Third Eye Capital ("Third Eye").
-The loan bears interest at 10% per annum and will mature on May 4, 2019.
-It also includes covenants that we must comply with including a minimum cash balance of \$5.0 million, a current ratio of 1:1 (excluding warrant liability, unearned licensing rights fee and debt from current liabilities), and a minimum market capitalization of CAD\$150 million.
-The Third Eye Loan is subject to mandatory prepayment provisions requiring at least 50% of the net cash proceeds of asset dispositions, licensing, distribution or partnership agreements, royalties, debt or equity issuances, grants and tax refunds to be applied to repayment of the Third Eye Loan.
-During the nine months ended January 31, 2019, we repaid approximately \$15.5 million of the Third Eye Loan, corresponding to 50% of the net cash proceeds from the private placements and warrant exercises in the period.
+The Third Eye Loan includes covenants that we must comply with including a minimum cash balance of US\$3.0 million, a current ratio of 1:1 (with the current ratio calculation excluding warrant liability, unearned licensing rights fee and debt from the current liabilities denominator), and a minimum market capitalization of CAD\$150 million.
+The Third Eye Loan is subject to mandatory prepayment provisions requiring at least 50% of the net cash proceeds of asset dispositions, licensing, distribution or partnership agreements, royalties, debt or equity issuances, grants and tax refunds to be applied to repayment of the Third Eye Loan (unless waived by Third Eye).